Small Business VoIP Guide (2026): Costs, Options & Setup

 Limitations: Overkill for businesses that primarily receive inbound calls.
 The Lite plan has geographic restrictions.
 Higher price point than simpler alternatives.

-RingCentral: Industry Leader for Larger Teams
+RingCentral: Broadest Integration Ecosystem for Larger Teams

-- Core: $20/user/month annual, 20+ users ($30/month if paid monthly or fewer users)
+- Core: $20/user/month ($30/month if paid monthly)

-- Advanced: $25/user/month (automatic recording, CRM integrations)
+- Advanced: $25/user/month (automatic call recording, CRM integrations)

-- Ultra: $35/user/month (10,000 toll-free minutes, unlimited storage)
+- Ultra: $35/user/month (10,000 toll-free minutes, expanded storage for recordings and files)

 UniFi Talk: Best for Existing UniFi Network Users